redox-os/website/content/news/this-month-250630.md

 - (build-system) Ribbon improved the script of the `myfiles` recipe to avoid problems with bad characters on paths
 - (build-system) Wildan Mubarok updated Cookbook to build the items of the `package.dependencies` data type before their recipe instead after all recipes
 - (build-system) Wildan Mubarok implemented the `recipe = "ignore"` option to allow the CPU-specific configurations to disable recipes when a recipe breaks for some CPU architecture (reducing configuration duplication and less error-prone), before that the i686, ARM64 and RISC-V configurations couldn't disable the broken recipes from the complete/CPU-agnostic root configurations
-- (build-system) Wildan Mubarok fixed Redoxer on Linux and MacOSX
+- (build-system) Wildan Mubarok fixed Redoxer on Linux and MacOS
 - (build-system) Wildan Mubarok reduced the Redoxer Docker image size
-- (build-system) Wildan Mubarok implemented dynamic search of the QEMU UEFI firmware for Linux distributions and MacOSX Brew to fix a QEMU problem with different firmware locations on package systems
+- (build-system) Wildan Mubarok implemented dynamic search of the QEMU UEFI firmware for Linux distributions and MacOS Brew to fix a QEMU problem with different firmware locations on package systems
 - (build-system) Wildan Mubarok improved the support for ARM64 host systems
 - (build-system) Wildan Mubarok updated the GitLab CI to Ubuntu 24.04 to fix the Redox toolchain
 - (build-system) auronandace added spaces in the Podman and Native build bootstrap scripts for consistant formatting